geronimus1/softwareengineerguide/main.md

 P.S.
 Be careful, all these steps are in parallel in our modern world.

 ## Step 00 - Map of your professional journey {#step-00-map-of-your-professional-journey}
-Let understand your future - what should you learn really.
+Let's understand your future - what should you learn really.
 Roadmaps:
  1. [Roadmaps for different roles and programming languages](https://roadmap.sh/) (except C++ developer)
  2. Roadmaps for C++ developers:
      * A good[ roadmap](https://github.com/salmer/CppDeveloperRoadmap) ([in rus](https://github.com/salmer/CppDeveloperRoadmap/blob/main/Russian/README.md))